 Boston Pride week begins this Friday with the Flag Raising Ceremony at Boston City Hall.
 This event marks the starts of a week filled with events to celebrate LGBT pride.
 The biggest event of the year for the LGBT community, the Boston Pride Parade, will take place on Saturday, June 9.
 The LGBT Pride Parade is the biggest parade in the city of Boston all year.
-The last event of the day is a "Military Ball".
+The last event of the day is a "Military Ball".I do not understand why the Boston Pride Committee chose a military theme for this years pride.
+It doesn't make sense, especially because we are in the midsts of a very unpopular war.

 Interestingly enough, the first Boston Pride Parade began during another very unpopular war.
 In fact, Boston pride began with "a few dozen lesbians and gay men marching as part of a Vietnam War protest".